 Chris is former editor of Computing, Computer Business Review, Professional Outsourcing, UCInsight, Strategist magazine, and more, and is a contributing editor to Diginomica, Computing, and Hack & Craft News.
 Over 20 years in the industry, Chris has also written for The Guardian, the BBC, Computer Weekly, The Times, I-CIO, PC World, The Inquirer, V3, and many more.

-Under his leadership, IoB is refocusing on independent analysis, thought-leadership, and insight, offering a strategic angle on every story – such as the new ‘Internet of Business says…’ feature that rounds off each article.
+IoB is focused on independent analysis, thought-leadership, and insight, offering a strategic angle on every story – such as the new ‘Internet of Business says…’ feature that rounds off each article.

 Chris’ regular team now includes: Andrew Hobbs; Malek Murison; Jessica Twentyman (Financial Times, Economist Intelligence Unit); Joanna Goodman (Guardian); Kate O’Flaherty (Guardian, Times, Economist, Inquirer); Mark Samuels (Computing, Computer Weekly, Register, Times); Adrian Bridgwater (Forbes, Computer Weekly, The Register); Sooraj Shah (Computing, New Statesman Tech); Rene Millman (Cloud Pro); Nic Fearn (TechRadar); and Sandra Vogel (ZDNet), and is expanding to include a diverse range of new voices, such as Kayla Matthews, Nik Rawlinson, and transformation expert Sean Culey.